uqwhua/IMEA/README.md

 #### Usage
-The following is an example about how to run IMEA in Python (We assume that you have already downloaded our [datasets](https://www.dropbox.com/s/hbyzesmz1u7ejdu/OpenEA_dataset.zip?dl=0) and configured the hyperparameters as in the our config file.).)
+The following is an example about how to run IMEA in Python (We assume that you have already downloaded our [datasets](https://www.dropbox.com/s/hbyzesmz1u7ejdu/OpenEA_dataset.zip?dl=0) and configured the hyperparameters as in our config file).

 To run the off-the-shelf approaches on our datasets and reproduce our experiments, change into the ./run/ directory and use the following script: